CausalInference/SEQTaRget/README.md

 ## Setting up your Analysis
 `SEQuential` uses R's S4 object class system to handle function input/output.
-From the user side, this amounts to calling a helpful constructor `SEQopts` and then feeding that into `SEQuential`
+From the user side, this amounts to calling a helpful constructor `SEQopts` and then feeding that into `SEQuential`. `SEQestimate` can also take the provided options and return a (very rough) estimated time for analysis.
 ```r
 data <- SEQdata
 myOptions <- SEQopts(excused = TRUE, nboot = 100, bootstrap = TRUE,